mvolkmann/pwa-demo/pwa.md

 - click the cache name

-To see the content of a cached file displayed by the steps above:
+To see the content of a cached file displayed by the steps above, click its name.

-- click its name
+To delete a file from the cache, click its name and click the "X" above the list of files.

 To clear all the files that the service worker has cached: